jlan84/linear-algebra-assignment/individual.md

 4. Write a function ` euclidean distance` to calculate the euclidean distance between two **column vectors (not row vector)**.
-Your function should check if the vectors are column vectors and the shape of the two vectors being the same .
+Your function should check if the vectors are column vectors and the shape of the two vectors are the same .

    Use this to calculate the distance of every point in your data matrix from the mean vector.
 The shape of your result should be `(150, 1)`.